JoshSJKim/ES6/README.md

 ```

 - The above function 'makeList(arr)' already has a variable 'failureItems' declared with an empty array.
-- Use a 'for loop' to iterate through the object 'results'
+- Use a 'for loop' to iterate through the object 'results' (An example of 'iterator method')

   ```js
   for (let i = 0; i < arr.length; i++)